Exactly Why You Need Vitamin D + Sunlight For Optimal Health

 4. Strengthens bones

 Just in case you haven’t heard, vitamin D prevents (16) the breakdown of bone and increases the strength of the skeletal system.
+Strong bones can prevent disease, pain, and fragility later on in life.

 5. Boosts brain power